AbderrSfa/minishell/README.md

 ### Credit
 was a two person project done with [yabdelgh](https://github.com/yabdelgh)

-I was responsible for reading input, lexer, parser, environment variable, signals and history.
+I was responsible for reading input, the lexer, parser, environment variables, signal handling and command history.

-While yabdelgh took care of command execution.
+While yabdelgh took care of command execution, pipes, redirections and signal handling inside child processes.